vtexdocs/help-center-content/docs/known-issues/en/subscriptions-when-the-seller-is-a-pickup-point-and-does-not-have-one-of-the-skus.md

 ---
-title: Subscriptions when the seller is a Pickup Point and does not have one of the SKUs.
+title: 'Subscriptions when the seller is a Pickup Point and does not have one of the SKUs.'
 id: 4xIlZZQu8cK42otvvbjhMA
 status: PUBLISHED
 createdAt: 2022-10-03T12:50:59.047Z